Tag: Boulder + Beyond

 Transgender Athletes, Colorado Law And LGBTQ Resilience: A Breakdown of Trump’s Recent Executive Orders

-By Celia Frazier Rocky Mountain Equality, a Boulder-based resource center for the LGBTQ community.
+Rocky Mountain Equality, a Boulder-based resource center for the LGBTQ community.
 (Celia Frazier/Radio 1190) Editor’s Note: This story was cross-published on the digital webpage of the University of Colorado Boulder’s independent student news outlet, The CU Independent.
-In the weeks since returning to office for his second term, President Donald Trump has…
+By Celia Frazier Listen to the audio feature here.
+In the weeks since returning to office for his…

 -